intmus/inttheory22-23/_07-harmonic-functions/b1-harmanalysis.md

 - How often do chords occur?
     - This concept is called *harmonic rhythm*.
 It is different for every piece; sometimes it will be every beat as in the chorale above, but other pieces will have many measures before changing harmonies.
 - Does every note belong to a chord?
     - There are many factors that will play into these pitch-level decisions.
 Which pitches are on the strong beats?
 Are any pitches repeated?
-Is one pitch more dissonant against the other chord tones?Differentiating between chord tones and non-chord tones is the key to deciding a chord's function.
+Is one pitch more dissonant against the other chord tones?
+Differentiating between chord tones and non-chord tones is the key to deciding a chord's function.
 - Are there notes missing from any of the chords?

 As you answered each of these questions, you began understanding how harmony *functions*.
 Even without much guidance, you can use your knowledge of musical fundamentals -- intervals, chords, melodic lines, Roman numeral labeling, etc. -- to create a sketch of the harmonic underpinnings of this chorale.